-The global Argo array plays a fundamental role for ocean prediction (Le Traon, 2013).
-More recent impact studies confirmed and quantified the major impact of Argo on ocean analysis and forecasting systems (Turpin et al., 2016).
+The global Argo array (Roemmich et al., 2019) plays a fundamental role in ocean prediction (Le Traon, 2013).
+Impact studies have confirmed and quantified the major impact of Argo on ocean analysis and forecasting systems (e.g. Turpin et al., 2016).
 The evolution of Argo into OneArgo, which includes deep and BGC components, already shows very promising results to improve ocean prediction systems (Gasparin et al., 2020; Cossarini et al., 2019; Wang et al., 2021; Mignot et al., 2023).

-The most important other source of global observations is the surface drifter network, which provides data on surface currents, sea surface temperature, and, for some drifters, sea surface salinity.
-Additionally, met-ocean and deep-ocean mooring arrays (temperature, salinity, velocity, and biogeochemical parameters) (DBCP, OceanSITES, including the TAO/PIRATA/TRITON tropical arrays) provide essential data to validate and constrain models.
-These are complemented by the Voluntary Observing Ship (VOS) network, which provides SST/SSS data as well as surface carbon measurements.
+The most important other source of global observations is the surface drifter network, which provides data on surface currents; sea surface temperature; and, for some drifters, sea surface salinity.
+Additionally, met-ocean and deep-ocean mooring arrays (temperature, salinity, velocity, and biogeochemical parameters) (OceanSITES, including the TAO/PIRATA/TRITON tropical arrays) provide essential data to validate and constrain models.
+These are complemented by the

+Voluntary Observing Ship (VOS) network, which provides SST and SSS data as well as surface carbon measurements.

 There is a growing need to increase in situ data coverage in shelf and coastal areas.
-Other data sources, such as HF radars, ferryboxes, gliders, tide gauges, and coastal monitoring stations, are regularly used to validate and constrain ocean prediction models.
-Unmanned surface vehicles (USVs), like saildrones, are also being used with increasing frequency.
+Other data sources, such as HF radars, ferryboxes, gliders, tide gauges and coastal monitoring stations, are regularly used to validate and constrain ocean prediction models.
+Uncrewed surface vehicles (USVs), like saildrones, are also being used with increasing frequency.
 The assimilation of HF radar data in regional coastal models is an area of active development (Hernandez-Lasheras et al., 2021; Drake et al., 2023), and the assimilation of glider observations with sufficiently dense spatial and temporal sampling at regional and coastal scales has also proven highly effective (Pasmans et al., 2019; Levin et al., 2021; Drake et al., 2023).
+The development of low-cost technologies and citizen science can also support expanding coverage, particularly in coastal areas.

-3 Most important near future challenges
+4 Most important near-future challenges

-Ensuring the continuity of the existing global ocean observing system is a necessary, but not sufficient, requirement for ocean prediction.
+Ensuring the continuity of existing ocean observing systems is a necessary, but not sufficient, requirement for ocean prediction.
 Higher spatial and temporal resolution is required to match the increasing model resolution and improve the ability of ocean prediction systems to monitor and forecast smaller scales, including in coastal areas.
-In this regard, the development of operational swath altimetry (e.g., Benkiran et al., 2022), following the outstanding results of the SWOT mission (Fu et al., 2024), is one of the most critical requirements for the evolution of the satellite observing system.
-For in-situ observations, critical gaps remain in coastal areas, shelf seas, and polar regions.
-Participatory action and emerging cost-effective technologies offer a promising framework that should be integrated into existing in-situ data management workflows and pipelines.
-On a global scale, the lack of biogeochemical observations limits our ability to monitor and forecast the 'green ocean,' making the development of OneArgo a high priority.
+In this regard, the development of operational swath altimetry (e.g. Morrow et al., 2019; Benkiran et al., 2022), following the outstanding results of the SWOT mission (Fu et al., 2024), is one of the most critical requirements for the evolution of the satellite observing system.
+For in situ observations, critical gaps remain in coastal areas, shelf seas and polar regions.
+On a global scale, the lack of biogeochemical observations limits our ability to monitor and forecast the "green ocean", making the development of OneArgo a high priority.
+Data standardisation, quality assurance and quality control are also essential to ensure that ocean prediction systems make the best possible use of observations.